-The light installation can be found right at the end of the museum but visitors can enjoy many of the interactive games along the way, although most are suited more for children.
+The light installation can be found at the end of the museum but visitors can enjoy many of the interactive games along the way, although most are suited more towards children.

-For up to date prices and to book tickets, visit Marina Bay Sands’ website
+For up to date prices and to book tickets, visit Marina Bay Sands.

 Gardens By The Bay

-We spent the remainder of our day at our next stop, Gardens By The Bay.
-This was our most anticipated part of the trip.
+We spent the remainder of our first day at the Gardens By The Bay.
+This was our most anticipated part of the trip, we spent a good few hours exploring the Supertree Grove, Cloud Forest, Flower Dome and many of the other attractions (full attraction list).
 As nature and outdoor lovers, it was interesting to see the potential for nature and urban to intertwine.
 We highly recommend staying for the light show in the evening (check times here).
 Travel tip: If you’re thinking of going up to the Skyway, do it just before the light show starts for the best views in the park.

 On our way back to catch a taxi to our hotel, we also managed to catch the Marina Bay Sands light show from the Helix Bridge but we would recommend you make your way over to the Merlion Park if you want the best view of the show.
 Note, to watch the fountain water show you will need to head to the Event Plaza at Marina Bay Sands.